nathanmcmillan/hymn-lang/README.md

 ## To Do

+1. Fix and thoroughly test OP code optimizations
 1. Native functions need a way to throw exceptions
-1. Self referncing local functions
+1. Self referencing local functions
 1. `OP_TABLE` & `OP_ARRAY` to avoid if statement in `OP_CONSTANT` instruction
 1. Optimizations
    - Registers to avoid push / pop / references